Creating Palaces for the People

 YMCA de Roxbury

-Funder: The Yawkey Foundation
+Major Supporter: The Yawkey Foundation

 Waltham YMCA

-Total Investment: $1.3 Million
+Total Investment: $1.3 million

-Funder: George I. Alden Trust
+Major Supporter: George I. Alden Trust

 - Repurposing underutilized space, this renovation provides a universal/family locker room to meet the needs of Waltham’s growing family demographic and ensures the aquatics center’s long-term viability.